Quantum critical scaling and holographic bound for transport coefficients near Lifshitz points

-Limiting bounds for the charge transport like the electrical conductivity are somewhat more subtle.
-A much discussed example is the Mott-Ioffe-Regel limit\cite{Ioffe1960,Mott1972,Gurvitch1981} that corresponds to a threshold value of the electrical resistivity when $l_{{\rm mfp}}/\lambda\sim{\cal O}\left(1\right)$.
-While some systems clearly show a saturation of the resistivity once $\lambda/l_{{\rm mfp}}$ reaches unity, materials like the cuprate or iron-based superconductors violate this limit\cite{Emery1995}.
+It is obeyed in systems like the quark gluon plasma \cite{Schaefer2014} or cold atoms in the unitary scattering limit \cite{Thomas2009}.
+Graphene at charge neutrality is another example that is expected to be close to this bound \cite{Mueller2009}.
+Within the Boltzmann transport theory one finds that a bound for $\eta/s$ can be related to the ratio $l_{{\rm mfp}}/\lambda$ of the mean-free path $l_{{\rm mfp}}$ and the mean distance $\lambda$ between carriers.
+However, Eq.(\ref{eq:KSS}) is valid even for systems that cannot be described in terms of the quasi-classical Boltzmann theory.
+Indeed, the bound is saturated for quantum field theories in the strong coupling limit as was shown in Ref.\cite{Kovtun2005} using the holographic duality of conformal field theory and gravity in anti-de-Sitter spacetime \cite{Maldacena1998,Witten1998,Gubser1998}. \\ Limiting bounds for the charge transport like the electrical conductivity are somewhat more subtle.
+A much discussed example is the Mott-Ioffe-Regel limit \cite{Ioffe1960,Mott1972,Gurvitch1981} that corresponds to a threshold value of the electrical resistivity when $l_{{\rm mfp}}/\lambda\sim{\cal O}\left(1\right)$.
+While some systems clearly show a saturation of the resistivity once $\lambda/l_{{\rm mfp}}$ reaches unity, materials like the cuprate or iron-based superconductors violate this limit \cite{Emery1995}.
 For a detailed discussion of correlated materials that obey or systematically violate the Mott-Ioffe-Regel bound, see Ref.\cite{Hussey2004}.
-Transport properties in quantum critical systems were argued under certain circumstances to be governed by a Planckian relaxation rate $\hbar\tau^{-1}\approx k_\text{B}T$\cite{Zaanen2004,Sachdev2011}, which would also limit the electrical conductivity at quantum critical points.{} A bound on charge transport that is less restrictive and theoretically better justified than the Mott-Ioffe-Regel limit was proposed in Ref.\cite{Hartnoll2015}.
-It constrains the value of the charge diffusivity as determined by the Einstein relation:
+Transport properties in quantum critical systems were argued under certain circumstances to be governed by a Planckian relaxation rate $\hbar\tau^{-1}\approx k_\text{B}T$ \cite{Zaanen2004,Sachdev2011}, which would also limit the electrical conductivity at quantum critical points.{} A bound on charge transport that is less restrictive and theoretically better justified than the Mott-Ioffe-Regel limit was proposed in Ref.\cite{Hartnoll2015}.
+It constrains the value of the charge diffusivity: